 - So juicy: this marinated grilled steak is seriously so juicy and flavorful.

 - Ready in less than an hour: from start to finish, your grilled steaks will be ready in less than an hour.

 - Perfectly cooked every time: we’ll teach you how to grill steak perfectly every time without over or undercooking it!

 Best Cuts of Beef for Grilling Steak

-Looking for the best steak cuts for grilling?
-Here are a few of our tried and true favorites.
-PS: in this grilled steak post, we’re using New York strip steak because we love the fat content and how thick and juicy they end up when grilled.
+Our favorite cut of beef for grilling is the New York strip steak because we love the fat content and how thick and juicy they end up when grilled.

 - New York Strip